panyam/dbsync/README.md

 In this scenario, if messages were processed one at a time so that they are replicated to another store we would need a total of 10 writes (on the target datastore).
 Instead these messages can be compacted so that only the final state of the affected records are written in one go.
 This ensures that a key's final state is recorded instead of all its intermediate states.
 For example after doing 4 writes on key K1, its finally deleted.

-DBSync provides a few primitives to ensure that events are compacted and writes are minimized via batching.
+Syncer provides a few primitives to ensure that events are compacted and writes are minimized via batching.

-1. `MarkAsUpdated` and `MarkAsDeleted` methods that can be called by the message handler (on DBSync) to so that the final state of a key is actively tracked.
+1. `MarkAsUpdated` and `MarkAsDeleted` methods that can be called by the message handler (on Syncer) to so that the final state of a key is actively tracked.
 2. `Batcher` interface to perform batch updates and batch deletions on a collection of records

 Using this our example is now: